Canyenne Civil War RElics

 Veiw All Images

 RIDK-2 Another WWI era diver’s knife with a heavy brass scabbard fro an [old Mobile collection.
 The knife is double edged, with a turned wooden handle like many of these diver’s knives of the period and has a name on it.
 The last name is Gorman but I cannot make out the first name.
-Perhaps the owner or the manufacturer? $425.00
+Perhaps the owner or the manufacturer? $425.00 SOLD

 Veiw All Images